 The answer is in the release point change.
 Darvish let go of the fastball closer to his body as a Dodger, as illustrated by the graph below.
 Of note here is how the error bars are wider in August, right after he was traded.
 This illustrates more inconsistency in the release point, indicating that Darvish was clearly messing around with his mechanics.

 So does this different release point actually correlate with increased spin?
 Yes, it does, as we see in the following heat map.
 Blue boxes are negative correlations.
 Pay attention to release_pos_x (horizontal release point), where release points further away from the body are associated with less spin rate.
 And also look at adj_rel_y (vertical release point), where the vertical release point basically has little effect on spin rate.
-So this horizontal release point is a big factor for Yu Darvish’s fastball spin rate.
+But it’s possible Darvish can’t get that horizontal release point without altering his vertical release point.

 Okay, so does Darvish’s spin rate predict whiffs?
 Yes.